 Grantor Retained Annuity Trusts (GRATs)

 GRATs remain one of our most valuable planning tools, particularly in this time of historically low interest rates.
-Because of the possibility that legislation may soon pass changing how GRATs may be structured and interest rates may rise, GRATs should be created as soon as possible.
+Because of the possibility that legislation may soon pass changing how GRATs may be structured and that interest rates may rise, GRATs should be created as soon as possible.
+An important point to note is that GRATs may currently be structured without making a taxable gift, so even if you have used all of your applicable exclusion amount, GRATs may be used without incurring any gift tax.
+Thus, this technique does not have to be used before year-end.

 A GRAT provides you with a fixed annual amount (the annuity) from the trust for a term of years (currently as short as two years).
-The annuity you retain may be equal to 100% of the amount you use to fund the GRAT, plus the IRS-assumed rate of return applicable to GRATs (which for gifts made in November 2011 is 1.4% and for gifts made in December 2011 will be 1.6%).
-As long as the GRAT assets outperform the applicable rate, at the end of the annuity term, you will be able to achieve a transfer tax-free gift of the spread between the actual growth of the assets and the applicable rate.
+The annuity you retain may be equal to 100% of the amount you use to fund the GRAT, plus the IRS-assumed rate of return applicable to GRATs (which for transfers made in November 2012 is 1% and for transfers made in December 2012 is 1.2%).
+As long as the GRAT assets outperform the applicable rate, at the end of the annuity term you will be able to achieve a transfer tax-free gift of the spread between the actual growth of the assets and the applicable rate.
 Because you will retain the full value of the GRAT assets—as calculated using the IRS’s assumptions for growth—if you survive the annuity term, the value of the GRAT assets in excess of your retained annuity amount will then pass to whomever you have named with no gift or estate tax, either outright or in further trust.

 Sales to “Defective” Grantor Trusts